-It’s also our mindset that tells us we’re a terrible mother when we mess up or conversely reminds us that we’re not obligated to engage in contentious debates with strangers on the internet and it’s fine to just remove yourself from the situation.
-That’s what I keep telling myself, anyway.
+It’s our emotions that whisper to us that we’re terrible mothers when we mess up.
+Or remind us that we’re not obligated to engage in debates with strangers on the internet.
+Keep on scrolling!

 Why Moms Often Neglect Emotional Self Care

 Moms live in a special kind of busy…one that’s hard for anyone who isn’t a mother to understand.

-Below is a post I shared on Instagram that details many of the emotional loads we carry everyday as moms.
+Below is a post I shared on Instagram that details many of the emotional loads we carry every day as moms.

 View this post on Instagram

-🙋♀️We all know the physical load of motherhood… Packing lunches, chauffering kids EVERYWHERE, doing laundry before kids can do it for themselves, playing at the park, cooking dinner, giving baths and reading stories at bedtime, checking homework, comforting sick kids, and on and on.
+????♀️We all know the physical load of motherhood… Packing lunches, chauffering kids EVERYWHERE, doing laundry before kids can do it for themselves, playing at the park, cooking dinner, giving baths and reading stories at bedtime, checking homework, comforting sick kids, and on and on.
 And while these things require us to be fully “on” 24/7 without any days off it’s really the “invisible” emotional load of motherhood that’s especially challenging.
 Why?
 Because it’s not as talked about as the physical “seen” load of motherhood.
 It’s also because these issues tap directly into our vulnerabilities and insecurities as moms.
 And seriously, who the heck likes being vulnerable? ????
 But it’s time we start getting real with ourselves and put it all out there!
 Too many moms are struggling in silence.
 Feeling like they’re the only ones who doubt their abilities as moms.
 They feel like they’re the only ones who’s kids watch too much TV, play too many video games, don’t eat enough veggies, or don’t listen until they totally blow their top.
 If you feel like you’re not doing this mom thing right…you are NOT alone.
-Every mom on the planet has felt this way in every season of motherhood with every child they’ve raised. 🙋 Can I tell you something?
+Every mom on the planet has felt this way in every season of motherhood with every child they’ve raised. ????
+Can I tell you something?
 You are not expected to have all the answers or to show up and do it all right every single time.
 So many of our emotional struggles as mothers stem from the idea that we “should” know how to do this.
 But where does this come from?
 Well, social media and all it’s carefully curated perfection doesn’t help.
 But it mostly rests on a lack of understanding that we weren’t created to raise our families on our own.
 We have a Savior that promises to give us the wisdom, strength and much-needed grace we need to be the best mom we can be.
 His grace is sufficient.
 When we partner with Christ, we are then made strong in our weaknesses.
 That’s not a cliche but a biblical Truth.
 You are already more than enough!
-Let me know in the comments which struggle hits the hardest for you. 👇👇
+Let me know in the comments which struggle hits the hardest for you. ????????

 So how can moms care for themselves emotionally without taking up all their precious time?

-Get Your Emotions Out of Your Mind
+1 – Get Your Emotions Out of Your Head

 And I don’t know about you, but our thoughts don’t always behave themselves.
-Like when you leave toddlers to play unsupervised with stuff like glue and paint.
-Do not ever do that!
+Like when you leave toddlers to play unsupervised with stuff like glue and glitter.
+Never, ever do that!